 Discover your superpower.
 What is the one thing you absolutely love doing in the creative process AND are really good at?

 Every piece of content you create should reflect all three of those parts.
 Once you have this down, everything else falls into place.
 It’s easy to forget to do this and just launch forward with your channel.
 Those that take the time to reflect on their decision to start a channel and create a plan based upon a why, niche and SUPERPOWER will see results!
 I’ve worked with social influencers who have taken a step back to reflect on these components who have now seen incredible success.
-I am excited to see how this approach will help YOUR social accounts and YouTube channel!
+I can’t wait to hear how these tips work for you!

 Use the bonus workbook to go through this process.
-Figuring out these three components is what will enable you to get started on YouTube with a solid foundation.
+Actively writing down and discovering these three components will start you on YouTube the RIGHT way.
+Plus, you will be leaps and bounds ahead of everyone else as well.
+Who doesn’t love that?
 I would love to hear how it worked for you!